Missouri History Museum: Collections and exhibits

-The museums signature collection includes both national artifacts, as well as Missouri and St. Louis related materials, such as local colonial and native artifacts, Louisiana Purchase Exposition artifacts, and items relating to Charles Lindbergh and his trans-Atlantic flight in the Spirit of St. Louis.
-A replica of the Spirit of St. Louis can be found in the museum.
-A large number of artifacts from the 1804–1806 Lewis and Clark Expedition are also housed in the permanent collection, as St. Louis was the starting point for that venture.
+The museums signature collection includes both national artifacts, as well as Missouri and St. Louis related materials. such as local colonial and native artifacts.

+In 2015, the museum exhibited Louisiana Purchase Exposition artifacts, and items relating to Charles Lindbergh. and his trans-Atlantic flight in the Spirit of St. Louis.

-Recent travelling exhibits and events have included items related to the Fox Theatre's restoration and renovation, the Road to Freedom tour (celebrating the Americans with Disabilities Act), and, prominently, the Lewis and Clark National Bicentennial Exhibition.
+Exhibits and events have included items related to the Americans with Disabilities Act, and the Lewis and Clark Expedition.